tannerbohn/tannerbohn.github.io/_posts/2016-02-26-linksaver.markdown

 **Notes:**

+- the chemical GABA acts against histamine, like a chemical 'brake' preventing wakefulness being too intense

 - the chemical histamine sends signals to the brain to make it awake, which is why antihistamines are associated with drowsiness

-**Url:** unknown

-**Notes:**

-- the chemical GABA acts against histamine, like a chemical 'brake' preventing wakefulness being too intense

 **Url:** unknown